 Students whose transfer work has been evaluated in such a way that it does not automatically satisfy a core requirement that the student believes it should can submit a core petition online.
 If the student wishes the credit to apply to a major requirement, he or she must petition through the appropriate college or school.
 Contact your academic advisor if you have questions.

 If you would like to complete coursework at other institutions over the summer, use the Automated Transfer Equivalency System to determine which classes at other public institutions in Texas will directly transfer to UT Austin.

-To take courses at an out-of-state institution, complete a pre-evaluation form and submit it to the Office of Admissions.
+To take courses at an out-of-state or non-public Texas institution, complete the Transfer Credit Evaluation form available through the Office of Admissions.